EXP-code/EXP/CONTRIBUTING.md

 There are many ways to contribute to EXP.
 Here are some of them:

 -   Blog about EXP.
-Cite the EXP published papers.
+Cite the EXP published papers (using the papers in `CITATIONS.bib`).
 Tell the world how you're using EXP.
 This will help newcomers with more examples and will help the EXP project to increase its visibility.
 -   Report bugs and request features in the [issue